Join Us This Summer

 Anyone who went to camp as a kid has good memories of campfires, sunny afternoon swims and great friends.
 And now more then ever kids need time away at camp to just be kids!
 For over 70 years Camp Moses Merrill has been welcoming summer campers to a place where they can grow, explore and make new friends.

 Camp has a way of helping campers learn about God.
-Whether its through singing hymns around a campfire or talking to a counselor, campers have many amazing opportunities to grow in faith.
+Whether its through singing around the campfire or talking to a camp leader, campers have so many amazing opportunities to grow in faith.

 Summer camp is fun!
 Swimming, hiking, singing, Ga-Ga Ball, CTF… The list of things to do is endless!

 Seeing old friends and making new friends is one of the best things about camp!
 With a safe and friendly environment campers have wonderful opportunities to spend time with friends.
 The memories they make will last a lifetime.

 I want to take a moment to personally welcome you and tell you how much I value your interest in summer camp.
 We at Moses Merrill work hard to provide the best experience for our campers and I hope we will have the opportunity to serve you and your campers sometime soon.
 I am always excited for summer and the happy sounds of campers that come with it!
 Camp is always a great place filled with Faith, Fun and Friends.

 Again thank you for your support of our ministry.
 See you next Summer!

 As we prepare for next summer we want to assure you that we are doing our best to make summer camp safe and fun for everyone.
 No one knows exactly what next year will look like but here are a few of the safety measures we will have in place.
 Updates on safety measures will be available as we get closer to summer.

 - Pre-camp health screenings for campers and staff.

 - Stream lined check in and check out.